Funeral directors

 You can request corrections on behalf of the family, next of kin, or informant within 30 days of the registration.

-If it is within this timeframe, you will need to complete the Application to correct an entry by funeral directors (PDF 233.63KB) form.
+If it is within the 30 day period, you will need to complete the Application to correct an entry by funeral directors (PDF 233.63KB) form.

 I have ordered a death certificate, but the family have not received this, how can I check the order status